-Peak arrival to the adult trap for both natural and hatchery origin fish was earlier than normal during 2015 and it is unknown if this was drought related (Table 10).
-However, the dates were within the historical range (Table 10).
-Peak spawning in the hatchery was close to the historical means and was 8 September for hatchery fish and 15 September for natural origin fish (Table 10).
-The duration of spawning in the hatchery was similar to the historical mean.
-Spawning in the river peaked on 9 September.
+Peak arrival to the adult trap for natural origin fish was earlier than normal during 2016 but was within the historical range (Table 10).
+However, this earlier arrival may have been due to a smaller run size since the next highest number of natural origin fish at the adult trap was the same date (6 June) as the peak for hatchery origin fish (Table 10).
+Peak spawning date in the hatchery was close to the historical means and was 13 September for hatchery fish and 6 September for natural origin fish (Table 10).
+The duration of spawning in the hatchery was also within the historical mean.
+Spawning in the river peaked on 7 September.
 The duration of active spawning in the Tucannon River was within the range found from previous years.

-Natural origin fish typically arrive earlier and at a slightly faster rate than hatchery origin fish (Figure 5).
-On average, about half of the total run of hatchery origin fish typically arrives at the adult trap by 12 June (Figure 5).
+Natural origin fish typically arrive earlier and at a slightly faster rate than hatchery origin fish (Figure 6).
+On average, about half of the total run of hatchery origin fish typically arrives at the adult trap by 12 June (Figure 6).
 After the end of June, the hatchery fish tend to arrive at the adult trap at a slightly faster rate than natural origin fish.